goschevski/goschevski.github.com/content/posts/simple-javascript-interview-exercises.md

 ```

 ### Prototype and Iteration
-Define native method called `each` for iterating over the array with an option to pass the context as a second argument.
+Define a native method called `each` for iterating over the array with an option to pass the context as a second argument.

 ```javascript
 var arr = [1, 2, 3];